wiheto/esfmri_connectivity/esfmri_connectivity/preprocessing/goodvoxel_masks/README.md

-# Masking of es-fmri data.
+# Masking of es-fmri data

 The purpose of this repo is to take the "frankenstein" atlas in the parcellation subdirectory and apply it to each subject.